goravel/docs/digging-deeper/queues.md

 ### Synchronous Dispatching

-If you would like to dispatch a job immediately (synchronously), you may use the `dispatchSync` method.
+If you want to dispatch a job immediately (synchronously), you can use the `dispatchSync` method.
 When using this method, the job will not be queued and will be executed immediately within the current process:

 ```
 package controllers